Alex-Syvitski/SC-400-Study/README.md

 # SC-400
 Study Notes --- SC-400: Administering Information Protection and Compliance in Microsoft 365

+9/13/2023 - Draft one complete.
+Initial formatting is complete.
+Will be reviewing and updating as I study the offical course material.

 9/11/2023 - Initial Study Notes generated based of Microsoft exam guide with ChatGPT.
 Roughly 50% complete.